Connected Backup Technical FAQ

 - Windows: While Connected Backup supports open file backup on Windows computers, there are times when open files will not be successfully backed up.
 These are frequently system files and can be safely ignored.
 If you have any questions or concerns, contact the Help Center at 617-552-HELP (2-HELP from on-campus).

 - Mac: Open file backup is not supported on Macs.
 Mac users must close files to ensure a successful backup.
 Usually this is a problem with files related to email or the browser if sessions are left open during backup.
-On a Mac, if Entourage is open, Connected Backup will not try to back it up as it may cause corruption.
+On a Mac, if Outlook is open, Connected Backup will not try to back it up as it may cause corruption.

 - If you have questions about errors you get, contact the Help Center at 617-552-HELP (2-HELP from on-campus) to determine the source and nature of the problem.